Dictionary / Arabic - Turkish Terminology

 FADHÎLAH- فضيلة

 An excellent quality.
 Superiority.
-The exalted degree dependant on the value, goodness, ma’rifat, ‘ilm and îmân.
-The degree of obeying the duties of religion and morality.
-The high degree, which is the result of fadl and merit.
+Eminence.
+The exalted degree arising from virtue, goodness, ma’rifat, ‘ilm, shajâ’ah and îmân.
+The degree of obedience to the duties pertaining to religion and morality.
+The conditions that give anything superiority and preference over other things in terms of beauty, perfection and benefit.

 The comparison between the hikmah of Al-Qur’an Al-Hakîm, the tarbiyyah of morality it gives to the personal life and the lesson that the hikmah of philosophy gives: